 Critical aspects and activities prior to verification

-Let’s assume that we have a model in IFC format that needs to be submitted to clash detection or code checking activities.
+Let’s assume that we have a model in IFC format that needs to be submitted to BIM clash detection or code checking activities.

 Before proceeding you should be able to verify that the IFC file is formally correct and does not present geometrical and/or informative defects.